Coderencrypt/AI-Interview-Simulator/README.md

 ---

-Made with ❤️ for placement preparation · Powered by Anthropic Claude AI
+Made with ❤️ for placement preparation · Powered by AYUSH DUBEY----